-Peter Ndegwa officially took over as Safaricom CEO on April 1, 2020.
+Safaricom has a new CEO, as Peter Ndegwa officially took over the top job at the Kenyan telecoms operator on Wednesday April 1, 2020.

 He joins Safaricom at a tricky time, with the world battling the spreading COVID-19 pandemic, which is likely to mean tough economic times ahead for East African businesses including telecoms operators.

 As of April 1, Kenya had 59 confirmed cases of COVID-19.
 The government has enforced a mandatory, country-wide curfew between 7 p.m. and 5 a.m. each day and all international flights in and out of Kenya had been suspended.

 To help out Kenyans during the COVID-19 pandemic, Safaricom last month made all person-to-person transactions below 1,000 Kenyan shillings ($9.51) free on mobile money platform M-Pesa for 90 days.
 (See What African operators are doing to help during COVID-19 outbreak .)